Dioscorea communis

 Dioscorea communis or Tamus communis is a species of flowering plant in the yam family Dioscoreaceae and is commonly known as black bryony, lady's-seal or black bindweed.

 Description

 It is a climbing herbaceous plant growing to 2–4 m tall, with stems that twine anticlockwise.
 The leaves are spirally arranged, heart-shaped, up to 10 cm long and 8 cm broad, with a petiole up to 5 cm long.
 It is dioecious, with separate male and female plants.
 The flowers are individually inconspicuous, greenish-yellow, 3–6 mm diameter, with six petals; the male flowers produced in slender 5–10 cm racemes, the female flowers in shorter clusters.
 The fruit is a bright red berry, 1 cm diameter.
 Its fairly large tuber is, like the rest of the plant, poisonous.

+Like most Dioscorea species that have been examined, D. communis possesses extrafloral nectaries at the petiole or leaf underside.

 Distribution

 Dioscorea communis is native and widespread throughout southern and central Europe, northwest Africa and western Asia, from Ireland to the Canary Islands, east to Iran and Crimea.